 Does this platform give you more control, like a higher market share in your target market or advanced audience targeting beyond what paid search offered?
 How does this align with your customers, and where/how they seek information?

 3. What are the drawbacks of moving to this channel?

 Will this shift increase costs?
 Consider that you may need to create new ad assets, adjust performance measurement, or prepare for a higher relative lead cost.
 Compare these costs not only against your paid search budget, but also weigh how this affects other aspects of the team, such as web development.

 4. What is the relative level of effort for setting up a rehab facility on this channel?

 Take into account how much effort needs to be undertaken to get set up on this new medium.
 Everything from assets, billing structure, pixel tracking, approvals, and timeline should be assessed – and budgeted for, in both dollars and staffing.

 The policy on addiction treatment keywords is a huge change in the healthcare landscape, and your marketing efforts have to adjust accordingly.
-For help navigating healthcare marketing strategy or user experience design and reaching your customers at any stage of the funnel, contact us.
+For help navigating healthcare marketing strategy or improving user experience design to reach your customers at any stage of the funnel, contact us.